 This is a better place to have a head divider – it stops the horses from getting their heads caught behind the centre roof support.
 Also having no divider in front of the chest bar enables the horse to balance better by moving its head and neck more freely.

 Window bars with narrow spacing can stop a horse from putting its head or hoof through the front window if panicked or thrown forward in an accident.
+Dark interior paint makes the inside look smaller and more claustrophobic.

 Good position of the spare tire so a rope can’t get caught under it, and filled in A-Frame towbar stops a horse putting a leg through if it tries to pass between the car and trailer.